What is EFNEP?

 The Expanded Food and Nutrition Education Program (EFNEP) is to empower individuals, families and youth with limited resources to acquire knowledge, skills, attitudes and behavior changes necessary to maintain nutritionally sound diets and enhance personal development.

 EFNEP uses a holistic nutritional educational approach.
-Participation should result in individuals and families experiencing improvements in four core areas:
+Clients will experience improvements in four core areas:

 - Diet quality and physical activity